Dead by Daylight Accessibility Report

 If you want to play Dead by Daylight, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Dead by Daylight has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in Dead by Daylight which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.